 Table 21: BP Neural Network Result.
 The error of some numbers is lower than 1%.

 It can be seen that some of the predicted data run an accuracy that is higher than 99%.
+However, it may overfit the data as the epoch increasing, which finally comes to the XG Boosting Algorithm.

 XG Boosting Algorithm

-We utilize XG Boosting algorithm to obtain the average value of each method of the samples.
+We utilize XG Boosting algorithm to synthesize the three methods above.
+The basic principle is that it combines several weak classifier into a strong classifier, which ideally suits the problem we are studying.
 The basic formula is as the following formula 32

 Lθ=i=1nlyi,yi